-This park is home to the free Great Plains Nature Center and a natural habitat for many Kansas species.
-It includes a wetlands area, natural prairie grasses and 2-mile walking path full of various metal sculptures.
+This park is a natural habitat for many Kansas species is home to the free Great Plains Nature Center, a cooperative effort between local, state, and federal government agencies.
+The park includes a wetlands area, natural prairie grasses, and 2-mile walking path full of various metal sculptures.
 It’s one of a dozen Wichita parks to be designated as Wichita Wild Habitat Areas.
-The park and nature center are near East 29th Street North and Woodlawn Boulevard.
+Find Chisholm Creek Park near East 29th Street North & Woodlawn Boulevard.

 College Hill Park

 This neighborhood park has been around since 1925 and includes one of Wichita’s most beloved community pools.
 Each summer, patrons and their dogs are allowed to dive in during the Dog Days of Summer after the regular swimming season ends.
 The park is near Douglas Avenue & Clifton Street.

 Equipped with a full recreation center, a children’s playground, 12 lighted pickleball courts plus other sports fields and courts, Edgemoor Park covers 25 acres near Edgemoor & 9th streets.
 It’s most unique feature: The Ryan Woodward Memorial Skatepark, where skaters of all experiences can go to practice their jumps and tricks.
 Built in 2007, the skatepark is great for beginners and those with intermediate skills.

 Exploration Park is an extension of Wichita’s Exploration Place science center, located right on the west bank of the Arkansas River.
 Visitors can hang out and observe Kansas wildlife in the rain garden, play in a giant sandbox, climb on a jungle gym, and enjoy walking trails.
 This is also the starting and ending point for the free, weekly parkrun.
 From Exploration Park, go on the hunt for the elusive Wichita Troll, hiding somewhere near the Keeper of the Plains.